Monquirasaurus: Description

-Monquirasaurus was a relatively large pliosaur, with length estimates varying between 9.1 and 11.1 m long and body mass estimates varying between 9 and 14 MT.
+Monquirasaurus was a relatively large pliosaur, with length estimates varying between 9.1 and 11.1 m long and body mass estimates around 9.9 MT.
 In 2021, Noè & Gómez-Pérez suggested that a sexually mature, sub-adult individual would have measured 8 m long.

 Skull

 The skull of Monquirasaurus is large and blunt, 2.45 m long from the snout tip to the posterior end of the right squamosal (2.65 to the posterior end of the retroarticular process of the mandible) and 1.2 m wide across the lateral margin of the quadrates.
-When viewed from the side the cranium is elongated and low, however it is still severely crushed.
+When viewed from the side the cranium is elongated and low; however, it is still severely crushed.
 The jaws of the holotype are tightly closed and most of the dentition is preserved in situ.
 The cranium does not only suffer from crushing, but most of the dorsal surface is also heavily weathered and many bones are missing, making it almost impossible to observe most of the skull sutures.
 The skull has undulating margins, with three lateral expansions visible in dorsal view.
 The first is present along the lateral margins of the premaxilla, followed by an expansion around the large anterior caniniforms and one just beneath the orbits.
-A 4th expansion was probably also present in the posterior area of the skull, around the lateral margins of the temporal fenestra.
+A fourth expansion was probably also present in the posterior area of the skull, around the lateral margins of the temporal fenestra.
 Both anterior expansions are immediately followed by a medial constriction of the cranium.
 The nares are located 1.13 m from the snout tip, anterior to the orbits and on the same level as the 11th maxillary tooth.
 The mandible is preserved in better condition than the cranium, largely resisting the crushing that affected the latter.
-There is however still some dorsoventral compression present around the mandibular rami.
+There is, however, still some dorsoventral compression present around the mandibular rami.